astronomer/astro-docs/cloud/stable/05_manage-astronomer/01_workspace-permissions.md

 #### via Astronomer CLI

-To invite a user to a Workspace as a Workspace _Admin_ via the Astronomer CLI, run:
+To invite a user to a Workspace via the Astronomer CLI, run:

 ```bash
 $ astro workspace user add <email-address> --workspace-id=<workspace-id> --role=<workspace-role>
 ```

+Only Workspace _Admins_ can invite other users and set their permissions.

 To find **Workspace ID**, you can: